lammps/lammps/doc/src/Howto_type_labels.rst

 There are two ways to define label maps.
-One is via the :doc:`labelmap <labelmap>` command, which has an optional *mapID* keyword to allow creation of type labels in either a default map or an additional map with a mapID.
+One is via the :doc:`labelmap <labelmap>` command, which has an optional *mapID* keyword to allow creation of type labels in either the default map or an additional map with a mapID.
 The other is via the :doc:`read_data
 <read_data>` command.
 A data file can have sections such as Atom Type
 Labels, Bond Type Labels, etc, which associate type labels with numeric types.
 Only the default label map can be defined in this manner.

 If defined, the default label map can be written out to data files by the :doc:`write_data <write_data>` command.
-They are also written to and read from restart files, by the :doc:`write_restart <write_restart>` and :doc:`read_restart <read_restart>` commands.
+This  map is also written to and read from restart files, by the :doc:`write_restart
+<write_restart>` and :doc:`read_restart <read_restart>` commands.
 Label maps with mapIDs cannot be written to either data or restart files by these commands.

 ----------